sachinrawat2207/quantumSolver/paper.md

 where, $\Psi(\vec{r},t)$ is the macroscopic complex wave function,  $m$ is the atomic mass, $V(\vec{r},t)$ is the trapping potential, $g=\frac{4\pi\hslash^2a_s}{m}$ is the nonlinear interaction parameter and $a_s$ denotes the scattering length for the interaction of the atomic particles.

 # Statement of Need
 Quantum Solver is robust and easy to use and having capablities of running for both GPU and CPU.
 Quantum solver is specifically designed to study the quantum turbulence in Bose-Einstein condendates.
-There are no pakages available to solve GPE for python which can run on a GPU however there exist other packages which includes GPELab[@Antoine2014], and cuda enbled GPUE[@schloss2018gpue] available to solve GPE.
+There are no pakages available to solve GPE in 1D, 2D and 3D in python which can run on a GPU.
+However, there exist packages that can solve the GP Equation including GPELab[@Antoine2014] (GPU acceleration unavailable) for MATLAB and cuda-enabled, GPUE[@schloss2018gpue] (complicated to work with) for C++.

 # Numerical Scheme and functionalities

-``Quantum Solver`` uses a pseudo specral scheme, TSSP (Time Splitting Spectral method) [@bao2003numerical] to solve the dynamics of the GPE.
-The main advantage of using the TSSP scheme is that it is unconditionally stable scheme.The dimensionless for of GPE is given by
+``Quantum Solver`` uses a pseudo-spectral scheme, TSSP (Time Splitting Spectral method) [@bao2003numerical] to solve the dynamics of the GPE.
+The main advantage of using the TSSP scheme is that it is unconditionally stable scheme.The dimensionless form of GPE is given by

 \begin{equation}\label{eqn:ndGPE}
 \iota\psi(\vec{r},t)= -\frac{1}{2}\nabla^2\psi(\vec{r},t) + V(\vec{r},t)\psi(\vec{r},t) + g|\psi(\vec{r},t)|^2\psi(\vec{r},t)